TheRenegadeCoder/sample-programs-website/docs/projects/factorial/javascript/index.md

 {% endraw %}

-Factorial in Javascript was written by:
+[Factorial](https://sampleprograms.io/projects/factorial) in [Javascript](https://sampleprograms.io/languages/javascript) was written by:

+- Bharath
 - Matt Wiley

-- Bharath
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 16 2019 15:02:04.
 The solution was first committed on Oct 10 2019 08:24:08.
 As a result, documentation below may be outdated.